 The SDAB only meets when an appeal is received.
 Dates, times and locations of meetings will be advertised on this page and in the Rocky Mountain Outlook with a minimum of 5 days notice.
 Meetings are held in public, however the SDAB is authorized to deliberate their final decision without the public present.

-The SDAB is made up of 4 public members and 1 member of Council.
-Board members are appointed by Council in late October every year for a one-year term.
+The SDAB consists of a minimum o f 4 and a maximum of 6 public members and 1 member of Council.
+Public members are appointed by Council to a term not to exceed 2 years in late October every year.
 For more information about applying visit Apply for a Committee.

 2016/2017 Public Members